TokuiNico/work/README.txt

     Finally, calculate scores of each region by summarizing all linked ROIs multiplied by their weight and proportion

 Input
-    The input are 2 database, trajectory and region.
+    The input are 2 database, trajectory and region. the type of database is postgresql.
     Trajectory is a database that contains sequences of points for each trajectory.
         format: tid, tid, index, lon ,lat
     Region is a database that contains region id, rang, and density, which means the number of trajectory that passes through this region